ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 ### Things to vary

 -   model size
+    -   bigger is better, but only until gpt2-medium
 -   batch size
+    -   bigger batch (64) is better
+    -   _check against dataset size too_
 -   context size
+    -   bigger context len is better
+    -   smaller models can rival larger models if their context len is larger
+    -   _try increasing context size over time_
 -   sampling strategy
     -   how to evaluate?
 -   model type